POPPININ/DatabaseSQL/README.md

 # DatabaseSQL
-Designed a basic SQL-supported database application for a client
+Designed a basic SQL-supported database application for a client.
+The GUI was created using Java's Swing toolkit.